pdjr-signalk/pdjr-signalk-push-notifier/README.md

 on a private LAN) self-signed and manually distributed.
-Generation of X.509 keys and their distribution and installation on a private LAN is a non-trivial, but perfectly feasible, exercise that is not covered in detail by this document.
+Generation of X.509 keys and their distribution and installation on a private LAN is a non-trivial, but perfectly feasible, exercise that is not covered in detail by this document but is well documented elsewhere.

 Signal K users can subscribe to and unsubscribe from push services using the plugin's Webapp.